EQ Bank vs Wealthsimple Cash

 Wealthsimple started life as a robo advisor, has added a mediocre discount brokerage option, and makes most of its money from commissions on cryptocurrency trades and payment-for-order flow transactions.
 It has recently added Wealthsimple Cash as a new way to bring in customers for its other platforms.
 Consequently, Wealthsimple does have certain accounts through its other platforms that are not available within Wealthsimple Cash.

-We rate Wealthsimple Invest as one of the best robo advisors in Canada, while Wealthsimple Trade is not on our list of best Canadian online brokerages.
+We rate Wealthsimple Invest as one of the best robo advisors in Canada, while Wealthsimple Trade Self-Directed Investing (formerly known as Wealthsimple Trade) is at the bottom of our list of best Canadian online brokerages.

 Through its robo advisor platform, Wealthsimple offers LIRAs, LIFs, RRIFs, and RESPs – accounts that EQ Bank does not currently offer.